About Us

 Born from the mind of Mick Endersbe, the original owner of The Rivers Eatery with his wife Beth, he envisioned putting together the loop that leaves from Cable, WI, and circles right back around to the pizza joint.
 Mick chatted with former local Tim Krueger, who runs Esker Cycles and then Terrene Tires, and they devised a route that takes you through an entire 100-mile course with minimal support, no stoplights, and excellent scenery.

-Tim’s business has grown, and after five years, he has transferred ownership of the Hungry Bear to Seeley Dave, who promised to keep the event’s family reunion vibe.
+Tim’s business had grown, and after five years, he transferred ownership of the Hungry Bear to Seeley Dave, who promised to keep the event’s family reunion vibe.
 The Hungry Bear has an up-north culture at its core.
 Profits from the event are donated to support cycling in the area and the local community.

 The Spirit of the Hungry Bear is not a manifesto but a gestalt that some embrace and others eschew.
 There are hundreds of fun races and rides in Wisconsin with well-stocked aid stations, swag bags stuffed with goodies, expert on-course medical and mechanical support, courses so well marked you can’t possibly get lost, age-group prizes, fierce competition, award ceremonies, podiums, and registration fees nearing $100 or more.
 The Hungry Bear is less of those things.